nina-DL/academic-kickstart/content/authors/admin/_index.md

 From April 2019 to July 2019, I was a Visiting Researcher at the [National University of Singapore](http://www.nus.edu.sg/), specifically at the [Centre for Quantitative Medicine](https://www.duke-nus.edu.sg/cqm), [Duke-NUS Medical School](https://www.duke-nus.edu.sg/).
 Here, I worked under the supervision of [Bibhas Chakraborty](https://blog.nus.edu.sg/bibhas/) on Reinforcement Learning (RL) and MABs algorithms applied in Modern Biostatistics.

-Prior to my PhD program, I worked as a biostatistician at the [GIMEMA Foundation](https://www.gimema.it/) (Rome), and I have been actively involved in cancer and health-related research projects, included the [European Organisation for Research and Treatment of Cancer](www.eortc.org) projects and the [PROMOTION Registry](http://promotion.gimema.it/).
+In a previous life, I worked as a biostatistician at the [GIMEMA Foundation](https://www.gimema.it/) (Rome), and I have been actively involved in cancer and health-related research projects, included the [European Organisation for Research and Treatment of Cancer](www.eortc.org) projects and the [PROMOTION Registry](http://promotion.gimema.it/).